uchicago-capp-camp-2025/python-lab/README.md

 The code should now start to run, but depending on what letter you pick it may crash.
 Unlike syntax errors which can be detected automatically, some errors only arise under precise conditions.

-This is because we often need the interpreter to reach the code with an error to know that such an error exists.
-For this reason you'll see these referred to as "runtime" errors.
+This situation occurs because we need the interpreter to reach the code with an error to know that such an error exists.
+For this reason you'll see these types of errors referred to as "runtime" errors.

-Run the game via `python3 game.py` as before, and try entering the letter "b" as your first guess.
+Run the game via `uv run python3 game.py` as before, and try entering the letter "b" as your first guess.
 The game should reflect the fact that there is no "b" in the word.

 Try and find a letter that crashes the program.
 Use the resulting error message as you did before, and fix the error.

 Remember to make a commit here as well!

+## Part 4 - GitHub + Gradescope

+We have been encouraging you to create commits as you complete each part.
+If you have not done so, please create a commit now and sync the code on your remote GitHub branch (`main`) with the code from your current local branch of the same name.
+You can sync your local and remote branches using: `git push origin main`, the first time, and `git push`, subsequently.

+Once you have pushed your code, navigate to your repository on GitHub using a browser and confirm that your updates are present.
+View the commits you made and the files that have changed.
+If any of your changes are missing, use `git status` to check the status of your files in your local branch.

+You will be using Gradescope to submit your work in many of your CS courses, including CAPP 30121.
+By default, Gradescope allows students to upload their solutions as many times as they like before the deadline.
+As you work on your assignments, it is a good idea to upload a draft solution well ahead of the deadline to make sure that you get something in before the deadline.
+If you continue to work and make more progress, you can upload new versions as needed.
+The instructor will grade the last submission that comes in before the deadline.

+Now is a good time to practice this process.
+Go to the CAPP Camp [Gradescope course](https://www.gradescope.com/courses/834709), login with your CNetID and password, and click on the "Python Lab" assignment.
+Follow the instructions there for submitting your repository.
+An auto-grader will then run.
+If you completed the first few parts correctly, your code should pass the first test, but fail the second one.

+ADD FIGURES

+## Part 5 - Adding debugging Statements

+Now that the programmer has the basic functionality of the game working, they are ready to add code to choose the word-to-be-guessed randomly and to handle repeated guesses properly.

+Normally, the programmer would add merely add their code to ``game.py``, but to simplify things for you, we have created a new script, called `game_repeats.py`, for this purpose.
+For the rest of this lab, you will be working with `game_repeats.py`

+Give the new program a try: `uv run python game_repeats.py`.

+One thing that you may notice: from a testing perspective, it was awfully convenient to know the target word while you were testing!

+We can provide the same convenience by adding code to print the chosen word.
+In general, adding thoughtfully designed and placed print statements can be very useful for debugging and testing purposes.

+We included a commented out version of an appropriate print statement in line 31.
+To activate it: delete the `#` and the space that follows it, save the code, and try running it again.

+Notice that the print statement includes some text that explains the value that is being printed (`chosen word:`) in addition to the actual word.
+It is always a good idea to label any value printed for debugging/testing purposes.

-## Part 4 - Second Runtime Error
+## Part 6 - Another Runtime Error

-There's still another bug lurking in the program.
+This new version a bug lurking within.

 For this one, we won't give you the exact condition right away.
 Experiment with different input to try and trigger it.
 Thoroughly testing your program is a skill in and of itself.

 If you aren't having luck, consider the different things that the program is supposed to do.
 Track your guesses remaining, what letters have already been guessed, etc. Have you explored all of the functionality?

-If you'd like a hint take a look at hint3.md.
+If you'd like a hint take a look at hint6.md.

 Once resolved, be sure to commit!

-## Part 5 - Logic Error
+## Part 7 - Remove your debugging statement

-Not all errors in code result in an error message, sometimes the code just does the incorrect thing and continues happily along.

-You have likely already noticed that the word does not change between runs of the game.

-This is not a very fun game as a result, but without an error to go on it takes some understanding of the code to determine why this might be the case.

-**Since you are not expected to know how to read Python yet, this may be more of a stretch than the earlier assignments.**

-There is a hint in hint4.md if you are stuck.
+Now that the program is working, it is time to remove any code you added for debugging purposes.
+Specifically, you will want to remove the print statement in Line 31!

+Once you have done so.
+Try your program again to make sure that your changes did not break the program and then create a commit.

 ## Submitting Your Assignment

-Once your assignment is complete, be sure you have committed all changes and pushed your code to your GitHub Classroom repository using the command `git push`.
-This will sync the code on your remote GitHub branch (`main`) with the code from your current local branch of the same name.
-Afterwards, navigate to your repository and confirm that the code updates are present.
-View the commits you made and the files that have changed.
+Once your assignment is complete, be sure you have committed all changes and pushed your code to your GitHub Classroom repository and then go to the "Python Lab" assignment on Gradescope and resubmit your repository.

-Finally, go to the CAPP Camp [Gradescope course](https://www.gradescope.com/courses/834709) and click on the "Python Lab" assignment.
-Follow the instructions there for submitting your repository.
-An auto-grader will then run.
-If you completed the assignment correctly, your code should pass without any errors.
+If you completed the assignment correctly, your code should pass the autograder without any errors.